putitsimply/christian-bible-explained/3-john.md

 ## What this book is

-3 John is one of the shortest books in the Christian [Bible](glossary.md#bible) [^gl-bible].
+3 John is one of the shortest books in the Christian [Bible[^gl_bible]](glossary.md#bible).
 It is a short letter, written by someone who calls himself “the elder,” which means an older leader in the Christian community.
 Many Christians have traditionally linked this writer with John, a major early Christian leader, but the letter itself does not fully explain who he is.

 ## What it contains